waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Explored northern section of Route 2 (south of Pewter City connection).
 No trainers found in this area.
 Funds remain at ¥156.
 *   Explored southern section of Route 2 (north of Viridian City connection, up to VF North Gate).
 No trainers found in this area either.

-# Current Plan of Action (Turn 5158)
+# Current Plan of Action (Turn 5204)
-1.  **Immediate Goal:** Explore the eastern map connection from Pewter City (target: (40,20)) to find trainers or other resources for funds.
+1.  **Immediate Goal:** Safely navigate to the eastern exit of Pewter City (target: (40,19) or (40,20)) to find trainers/resources for funds.
+2.  **Critical Step:** Utilize the `scripted_event_tracker_agent` to plan a path that explicitly avoids the Youngster (ID 5, last seen at (18,19)) Gym escort event trigger zone.
-2.  **Rationale:** All known trainers in Pewter City are non-battling.
+3.  **Rationale:** All known trainers in Pewter City are non-battling.
 Funds are critically low (¥156), and FLAREE (6HP) needs healing.
+Brock cannot be challenged.
-3.  **Party Management:** Keep FLAREE benched.
-SPARKY or SPROUT (both Lv12 cap) will lead to maximize escape chance from wild encounters if not training.
+4.  **Party Management:** Keep FLAREE benched.
+SPARKY or SPROUT (both Lv12 cap) will lead.
-4.  **Contingency:** If the eastern route yields no funds, re-evaluate options.
-This might include selling items (Poké Ball is the only one, not ideal), or exploring other accessible routes if any exist and were missed (e.g., south of Pallet Town).
+5.  **Contingency:** If the eastern route yields no funds, re-evaluate other map connections or item sales.
-5.  **Long-term:** After securing funds and healing FLAREE, reassess readiness for challenging Brock.
+6.  **Long-term:** After securing funds and healing FLAREE, reassess readiness for challenging Brock.

 # Pewter City Navigation Notes (Continued)
 *   Column X=22 has several impassable segments: (22,22), (22,25), (22,26), (22,27).
 This blocks east-west travel through rows 22, 25, 26, 27 at this column.